devopsacademyau/academy/classes/02class/aws-networking/README.md

 This article will now move into a tutorial style with information needed for creating a fully working VPC with a few subnets.
 Explicit instructions/commands/where to go on AWS console can easily be found on the provider documentation.

 As always, we recommend to play around in the console and familiarise yourself with it.
-There is not better way to learn:
+There is no better way to learn.

 What we will be doing: